dotnet/designs/accepted/install-locations.md

 * Alternatively it could only use `DOTNET_ROOT` and its location (`DOTNET_ROOT` would need to be preferred for it to make a difference).
 * Another consideration is reacting to multi-level lookup in `hostfxr` search as well.
 This would unify the probing logic for `hostfxr` with that for frameworks and SDKs.
 This is the only option which would effectively guarantee the usage of highest available version of `hostfxr` and thus effectively remove the problem of using older `hostfxr` with newer `hostpolicy`.

-Looking for recommendations.
+There are also security implications of allowing to search for `hostfxr` (or the frameworks) in custom locations.
+The muxer `dotnet.exe` is typically installed in a trusted location (like `Program Files`).
+If there are ways to modify its behavior to load `hostfxr` or frameworks from "untrusted" location, it can lead to security issues.
+So supporting `DOTNET_ROOT` in `dotnet.exe` would mean it's possible to tell `dotnet.exe` to load the `hostfxr` from any location by simply setting an environment variable.

+The outcome for 3.0 is to not modify the `dotnet.exe` in how it searches for `hostfxr`.
+The only modification will be to `apphost` and other custom hosts.

 ### Describe targeting packs
 In .NET Core 3.0 aside from the shared frameworks (which are effectively also runtime packs) there's also the notion of targeting packs.
-The document might mention them, where they live and if the installation types have any effect on their behavior.
+Currently this document doesn't describe where they are installed and how they are found.

 ### Support for per-user installation
 This would in theory allow installation which would be registered in `PATH` (and similar mechanism) but would be per-user and thus not require admin/root rights to install.